Disclaimer: I do not own Doctor Who, I only own the Hatter.

 "It was a diagram!" the Doctor shouted, "You were the one who gave me the book!"

 "You where meant to read the whole thing not look at the pictures!" the Hatter rolled her eyes, "I should have known when you finished it after an hour!
 But I didn't think that you would need to be told how to read a book!"

-He shook his head and ran to the doors, thronging them open as the Hatter brought them alongside the taxi, smother then he could have.
+He shook his head and ran to the doors, throwing them open as the Hatter brought them alongside the taxi, smoother then he could have.

 "Open the door!" the Doctor yelled as Donna started at him, her hands pressed against the window.